Year Released: 2010

 Wahlberg himself worked out for four years to create and maintain a boxer’s physique, managing to cram in secret workouts even when he was putting in twelve hour days on other films.

 When the story behind the film is almost as interesting as the film itself, that is something.
 When the excellence of the cast and the ensemble acting is so finely tuned, that is something else.
-Another not to miss film unloaded with an embarrassment of riches in the final days of 2010.
+Another not to miss film loaded with an embarrassment of riches in the final days of 2010.

 The moment that changes Micky’s life and his prospects is when he meets Charlene, who happens to work at the local bar.
 She is equally adept at slinging drinks and fending off unwanted advances.
 Right away she notices that the shy Micky is not one of the loud mouths who playfully harass her, and she warms to the quite Irishman immediately.